AdobeDocs/analytics-platform.en/help/components/overview.md

    | ![Share](/help/assets/icons/Share.svg) [!UICONTROL **Share**] | Share components to users in your organization.
 This option is available for custom components only, such as filters or calculated metrics. |
    | ![Delete](/help/assets/icons/Delete.svg) [!UICONTROL **Delete**] | Delete components that you no longer need.
 This option is available for custom components only, such as filters or calculated metrics. |

 Custom components can also be managed through their respective Component managers.
-For example, the [Manage filters](/help/components/filters/manage-filters.md).
+For example, see [Manage filters](/help/components/filters/manage-filters.md).

 ## Manage the component list